-Professor Manoj Thomas is a behavioral scientist who uses behavioral science principles to make organizations more customer-centric.
-He trains managers to use behavioral science for smarter marketing decisions.
-Thomas has been the winner of the Apple Award for Excellence in Teaching, which is voted on by the graduating class of MBA students, and the Stephen Russell Family Teaching Award, which is voted on by the five-year residential MBA reunion class and indicates a lasting influence on their education.
+Professor Manoj Thomas is a behavioral scientist who trains executives and MBA students to use behavioral science for smarter marketing decisions.
+Thomas has been awarded the Apple Award for Excellence in Teaching, which is voted on by the graduating class of MBA students, and the Stephen Russell Family Teaching Award, which is voted on by the five-year residential MBA reunion class and indicates a lasting influence on their education.

-- Thomas, Manoj; Kyung, E. "Slider Scale or Text Box: How Response Format Shapes Responses" Journal of Consumer Research. (forthcoming).
+- Thomas, Manoj; Kyung, Ellie.
+"Slider Scale or Text Box: How Response Format Shapes Responses" Journal of Consumer Research. (forthcoming).

 - Kyung, Ellie; Thomas, Manoj; Krishna, Aradhna.
 "When Bigger is Better (and When it is Not): Implicit Bias in Numeric Judgments" Journal of Consumer Research.
 44.1 (2017): 62-79

 - Kyung, Ellie; Thomas, Manoj.
 "When Remembering Disrupts Knowing: Blocking Implicit Price Memory" Journal of Marketing Research.
 53.6 (2016): 937-953